atroubledsnake/Snekbooru/README.md

 - Developer: pathetic.dev (Discord) - [Portfolio](https://pathetic.dev)

 ## Changelog
+### Release Version 4.8
+  - Fixed major bug causing frequent crashes in the video player.
+  - Added more and improved video and sound controls.
+  - Upgraded the recommendations robot.
 ### Release Version 4.7.4
   - Multiprocessing implemented in order to stop app from crashing if a media causes VLC to crash.
 ### Release Version 4.6.1